TurakhiaLab/ROADIES/docs/index.md

 The output files for all iterations will be saved in a separate `converge_files` folder. `output_files` will save the results of the last iteration.
 Species tree for all iterations will be saved in `converge_files` folder with the nomenclature `iteration_<iteration_number>.nwk`.

-## Usage
+## Detailed Usage

 This section provides detailed instructions on how to configure the ROADIES pipeline further for various user requirements with your own genomic dataset.
 Once the required environment setup process is complete, follow the steps below.

 ### Step 1: Specify input genomic dataset

 After installing the environment, you need to get input genomic sequences for creating the species tree.
-To run ROADIES with your own dataset, update the `config.yaml` file to include the path to your input datasets under the `GENOMES` parameter.
+To run ROADIES with your own dataset, update the `config.yaml` file (found in the ROADIES directory - `config` folder) to include the path to your input datasets under the `GENOMES` parameter.

 !!!
 Note
     All input genome assemblies in the path mentioned in `GENOMES` should be in `.fa` or `.fa.gz` format.
 The genome assembly files should be named according to the species' names (for example, Aardvark's genome assembly is to be named `Aardvark.fa`).
 Each file should contain the genome assembly of one unique species.
 If a file contains multiple species, split it into individual genome files (fasplit can be used for this: `faSplit byname <input_dir> <output_dir>`).
 Moreover, the file name should not have any special characters like `.` (apart from `_`) - for example, if the file name is `Aardvark.1.fa`, rename it to `Aardvark_1.fa`.